awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The source directory where you have `requirements.txt` or `pyproject.toml` This location must have a `Dockerfile` that will build the archive of the virtual environment.
+The source directory where you have you have the entrypoint stored example `~/my-project/src/entrypoint.py`, the path would be `~/my-project/src`.

 ---